People are confusing and that’s why you need a body language guide.

 Let’s dive into the work week of a founder and see the types of nonverbal cues that come out in others.
 People are confusing, yes, but luckily for us they are predictably confusing.

-All the information contained in the post is fully backed by leading academic research.
+All the information contained in this body language guide, is fully backed by leading academic research.
 Our team of psychology and neuroscience PhDs have sifted through hundreds of papers, selecting the ones of highest quality.
 You have the fullest confidence in the recommended actions.

 1. How to know if someone is interested and engaged in what you’re saying.